What to Eat After BRAT Diet? – Overview

-The BRAT diet foods such as banana, rice, applesauce, and toast, is the most appropriate for loose bowels (diarrhea) and gastroenteritis.
+The BRAT diet foods, such as banana, rice, applesauce, and toast, are the most appropriate for loose bowels (diarrhea) and gastroenteritis.

 However, restricting a diet to these four food varieties means that you deny your body other essential energy-boosting foods such as proteins, fiber, fat, fruits, complex carbs, vegetables, and other nutrients.

 Eventually, you will need to extend your eating routine past the BRAT diet to include all the supplements your body needs.

 However, recuperating takes time, and you do not go eating everything that you can lay your hands on.

 While the choices of foods to eat past a BRAT diet are numerous, you will still need to choose what you eat carefully until your health finally returns to normal.

 The following list of foods to eat after BRAT will get you back to your normal eating habits by giving you the nutrients and energy you need to get back on your feet.